 1. Birds are singing!

-Backyard birds are one of the best predictors.
-There is a weather proverb that states, “Bluebirds are a sign of spring; warm weather and gentle south breezes they bring,” and this appears to be true in the northern tier of the United States.
-Bluebirds do not come north until all chance of winter has passed and they are assured an ample food supply.
+Backyard birds are among the best predictors.
+A weather proverb states, “Bluebirds are a sign of spring; warm weather and gentle south breezes they bring,” and this appears to be true in the northern tier of the United States.

 What bird sounds do you hear?